tessercat/pbx-docs/django/fsapi.md

 and populates its registry on app ready.

-The `fsapi` registry is an array, and handlers are added to the registry in Django module load order.
+The `fsapi` registry is an array, and apps add handlers to the registry in Django module load order.

 FsapiHandler subclasses